usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What is the difference between a profile & permission set?
 A profile is a collection of certain permissions.
-On the other hand, permission sets  consist of various permissions, however, it is an extension to the already assigned permissions to the user via profile.
+On the other hand, permission sets  consist of various permissions, however, it is an extension to the already assigned permissions to the user without changing their profile.
 To outline the difference between the two, we can understand that profile provides some basic permissions to the user, whereas, in order to provide some additional permissions to the user one can define permission set.

-One more difference between a profile and permission set is that a profile can be used to grant or revoke a permission to the user, but a permission set can only grant or extend the permission.
-One cannot remove a permission with the help of a permission set.
+A profile and permission set is that a profile can be used to grant or revoke a permission to the user, but a permission set can only grant or extend the permission.
+Permission set cannot revoke the access of any permission asssigned to a user.

 Another difference between the two is that only one profile can be assigned to the user but a user can have number of permission sets extending their allowed permissions.